jfremond/snow-crash/level01/resources/walktrough.md

 docker run -it --name jtr ubuntu bash
 ```

-We're not root in our container, this is how we install John the Ripper.
+We're now root in our container, this is how we install John the Ripper.
 ```
 apt update
 apt install -y john